MiguelDomingues/markdown-figma/README.md

 --svg-visual-check-only | Compare SVG files visually instead | No --max-updates | Maximum number of updates before exiting.
-Use 0 to denote all | No --report | File to write the markdown report summary to | No
+Use 0 to denote all | No --report | File to write the markdown report summary to | No --report-append | Append to existing report file.
+Default is to NOT append | No

 Sample usage: